RodriguesJA/Cjejuni_Cattle_MI/README.md

-# Evidence of diversification and geographic separation in sequence type (ST)-982, a lineage of *Campylobacter jejuni* co-circulating in cattle and humans
+# Evidence of diversification and geographic separation in a lineage of *Campylobacter jejuni* co-circulating in cattle and humans
 <a id="Description:"><a/>
 <a id="Data Availability:"><a/>
 <a id="Key Features:"><a/>